 Google Drive keeps track of all changes made to a file by automatically maintaining version history.
 This allows users to see who made edits and to revert to earlier versions of the same file.
 The Drive API refers to each change as a "Revision" and provides access to revisions through the Revisions resource.

-With the Drive API, you can programmatically save new revisions of a file or query the version history as detailed in the Revisions reference.
+The Drive API allow you to programmatically save new revisions of a file or query the version history as detailed in the Revisions.

 Google Drive automatically purges (or "prunes") older revisions in order to optimize disk usage.
 To prevent this from happening, you can set the boolean flag